FullStackForger/forger/README.md

   .then(onResolve, onReject)
 ```

-Each sequence method is expected to have signature `method(data, next)`, where:
+Each sequence method is expected to have signature `method(next)`, where:
-- `data` is result of previous method,
 - `next(err, data)` is sequence continuation callback taking 2 parameters
   - `error` - `Error` type object
-  - 'data' - result of the sequence method